techyadarsh/Data-Analysis-project-in-Excel-/README.md

 # Data-Analysis-project-in-Excel-
+##
+## Problem Statement: Data Analysis and Visualization for Sales Performance of  Kevin General Store
  Sales data Analysis with the help of Ms-EXCEL
-Problem Statement: Data Analysis and Visualization for Sales Performance of  Kevin General Store

-Objective:
+## Objective:
 To enhance business decision-making through a comprehensive analysis and visualization of sales data using Microsoft Excel.
 The focus will be on deriving actionable insights, tracking key performance indicators (KPIs), and identifying trends and patterns in sales and profitability over the period 2014-2017.

 Key Objectives: